 it will probably stay wrong.

 So please, if you notice something wrong, please take the time to drop us a line telling us which page and what the error is.

 We won't mind being told we've done something wrong.
 Honestly.
 Thank you

 We have many photographs of gravestones on our website.
 We have photographed them to

 preserve their detail and allow future generations to view their ancestor's commemoration.
-Another good
+Our harsh British

-People have different opinions on whether it is morally right to publish photographs of gravestones without the
+People have different opinions on whether it is morally right to show photographs of gravestones without the

 We want to explain here our reasons for publishing the photographs.
 You may not agree with them and if you